SS Nerissa (1926): Survival and rescue

 The First Radio Officer was on duty when the first torpedo hit.
-Both the Second and Third Radio Officers rushed to the Wireless Cabin.
+Both the Second and Third Radio Officers rushed to the wireless cabin.
 They continually resent the distress signal with the ship's SOS position.
-All three Marconi men perished with their sinking ship.
+All three men perished with their sinking ship.

-When Nerissa sank about 2200 meters to her ocean grave, the 4 small rafts (aka Carley floats) on the sun deck floated free.
-Only 6 of her 8 lifeboats escaped her grip: No. 1 capsized; No. 5 capsized; No. 6 upright but flooded; No. 7 upright and two other capsized lifeboats.
+When Nerissa sank about 2200 m to the ocean floor, the four Carley floats on the sun deck floated free.
+Only six of her eight lifeboats escaped her grip: No. 1 capsized; No. 5 capsized; No. 6 upright but flooded; No. 7 upright and two other capsized lifeboats.
 These final two capsized lifeboats probably broke free as Nerissa sank beneath the surface.
-They did not have identifiers marked on the bottom of their hulls, and those that climbed up on to the keel after Nerissa sank, would not have known their boat's identifier.
-Two of her 4 large rafts also escaped her grip.
+Two of her four large rafts also floated free off the wreck.